terabyte128/terabyte128.github.io/high_school_projects.md

 hidden: true
 ---

-This page serves as an archive for the projects that I worked on in high school.
+This page serves as an archive for the projects that I worked on in high school (or earlier).

 #### FRC Scout